Testimonials from graduate students who completed the certificate program

-"Pursuing the certificate in computational and information science during my Ph.D. empowered me to developed novel research methods and to employ state-of-the-art parallel paradigms in my workflow.
+"Pursuing the certificate in computational and information science during my Ph.D. empowered me to develop novel research methods and to employ state-of-the-art parallel paradigms in my workflow.
 Thanks to the excellent training on high-performance computing and the support of PICSciE staff, my research is now at the forefront of what is done in my field." - Noemi Vergopolan, Civil and Environmental Engineering

 I would recommend the PICSciE certificate program for anyone in the sciences or engineering who uses computation in their research, even an experimentalist who only uses it for data processing.
 The skills you learn, including good programming practice, numerical methods, and big data analysis, are highly transferable regardless of what your plans are after graduation.
 In one instance, discussing a coarse project from the program with a company representative at a conference was enough to get me an interview at the company!" - Bruce Perry, Mechanical and Aerospace Engineering

 "I was very fortunate and received Wallace Memorial Fellowship from the Princeton Graduate School in 2014, and I think Kevin Chen was awarded this last year which is interesting since both were in the graduate certificate program!
-I think this is directly testament to the quality of the program aiding us in our computational pursuits.
+I think this is direct testament to the quality of the program aiding us in our computational pursuits.
 It was an excellent training for my post-graduate career plans as an engineer/scientist." - George Khoury, Chemical and Biological Engineering

 Introduction and Rationale

 Computation is now a crucial tool for discovery in the sciences, engineering, and increasingly so in the humanities.
 Scientific computation is also a diverse field.
-It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best-practices in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and domain-specific expertise.
+It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best practices/learn/cse-graduate-certificate/colloquium in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and domain-specific expertise.

 The graduate certificate in computational science and engineering is only open to Princeton University graduate students who are currently enrolled.
-It is designed to recognize the achievements of students who have undertaken comprehensive training in these topics, both through formal course work and through research in their subject area.
+It is designed to recognize the achievements of students who have undertaken comprehensive training in these topics, both through formal coursework and through research in their subject area.

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).